top of page

 ESTABLISHED 1964

-The surf lifesaving club was established on August 23, 1964 when a group of people recognized the need for a patrolled beach following the increase in population at Fingal Bay and influx of tourists, created by the addition of a caravan park.
+The Fingal Beach Surf Life Saving Club was established on August 23, 1964 when locals recognised the need for a patrolled beach following the increase in population at Fingal Bay and increase in tourists created by the addition of the caravan park.

 After some discussion on which beach should be patrolled, Fingal or Zenith, the foundations for the club were established where you can find it today.

-The longest-serving member at Fingal Beach, whose signature you will find on the first committee meeting minutes from 1964, is Eddy Bergsma.
+The longest-serving member at Fingal Beach, whose signature you will find on the first committee meeting minutes from 1964, is Eddy Bergsma OAM.

 FINGAL BAY